jeffbcross/http-design/README.md

 ### Performance Considerations

- * Connections in separate modules, load what you need.
+ * Connections in separate modules, load what you need
- * Abortable requests.
+ * Abortable requests
- * Optionally cold connections.
+ * Optionally cold connections

 ### Accessibility Considerations

-### User Experience Considerations
+### End User Experience Considerations

-More insight into connection state to provide realtime status to users.
+ * More insight into connection state to provide realtime status to users
+ * Better support of streaming data
+ * Better resilience in network flakes via `retry()`

 ### Mobile Considerations

 ### Caching

-The cache requirements are different for HTTP in Angular 2 vs $http in Angular 1, since there is a separate fetching mechanism for template loading.
+The cache requirements are different for Http in Angular 2 vs $http in Angular 1, since there is a separate fetching mechanism for template loading.
 In Angular 1, every request for a component’s template would make an http request that would try to grab the template from the $templateCache service before making a network request.
-And even though Angular 2 supports fetching of modules, which AngularJS 1 did not, these fetches will rely on ES6 System.import (or traceur equivalent), not the HTTP library.
+And even though Angular 2 supports fetching of modules, which AngularJS 1 did not, these fetches will rely on ES6 `System.import` (or traceur equivalent), not the Http library.

-So HTTP will not be depended on by the core framework, and only needs to meet the needs of end-users (developers), and other data access libraries that will be part of angular 2.
+So Http will not be depended on by the core framework, and only needs to meet the needs of end-users (developers), and other data access libraries that will be part of angular 2.